United Hebrew Congregation (Chesterfield, Missouri)

-The United Hebrew Congregation (or Congregation Achdut Yisroel) at 13788 Conway Road in St. Louis, Missouri, United States, is a Reform Jewish synagogue.
+The United Hebrew Congregation (also Congregation Achdut Yisroel) is a Reform Jewish synagogue located at 13788 Conway Road in Chesterfield, a western suburb of St. Louis, Missouri, in the United States.
 It was the first Jewish Congregation established west of the Mississippi River.

 History

 19th century

-The United Hebrew Congregation formed on Erev Rosh Hashannah 1837 (the evening of September 29, 1837) in St. Louis when ten members rented a room for services.
-The location was either above a store called "Max’s Grocery and Restaurant" at Second and Spruce Streets, or an "R.A.
+The United Hebrew Congregation formed on Erev Rosh Hashannah, the evening of September 29, 1837, when ten members rented a room in St. Louis for services.
+The location was either above a store called "Max's Grocery and Restaurant" at Second and Spruce Streets, or an "R.A.
 Mack's" grocery store at 54 N. Front Street.
 The exact year this minyan was organized has not been definitely determined.

 Abraham Weigel, who was to become United Hebrew Congregation's first president, and Nathan Abeles, the first secretary, rented a room over a grocery and held the first minyan in St. Louis.
 Louis Bomeisler, a German from Philadelphia, probably conducted the first service in St. Louis for Rosh Hashanah on September 29.
 He proceeded to order a Torah, prayer books, and Taleisim for the new group.

 Twelve men met four years later at the Oracle Coffee House at 2nd and Locust to write the constitution for Achdut Yisrael, the United Hebrew Congregation.
 In 1841, a constitution was adopted based on the laws of Shulhan Aruch, which governs Orthodox synagogues, and United Hebrew was formally founded, the first Jewish congregation west of the Mississippi.

 United Hebrew established its first home in 1848 in the former North Baptist Church on Fifth Street near Green Street (now Broadway) between Washington and Lucas.